 Health care professionals in some states can earn CEUs, PDAs, CMEs or CPEUs after completing all of the quizzes.
 (However, CE hours are not currently available in the following states due to the state’s distance learning authorization requirements.
 These include: AL, AR, Wash.DC, KS, KY, MD, MN, NM and WI).

 Those eligible for CE include:

-- CEUs available for NDs (except CA & OR – CEUs are pending approval in these two states)
+- CEUs available for NDs (including CA & OR)

 - CEUs available for ARNPs and RNs licensed in WA

 - CEUs available for DCs licensed in WA

 - Category II CMEs available for MDs and PAs licensed in WA